menu

 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Wheeler is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Wheeler is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Wheeler is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Wheeler who work in food service (26.11%), office and administrative support (15.29%), and sales jobs (14.65%).

 Of important note, Wheeler is also a city of artists.
 Wheeler has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Wheeler’s character.